^

 1. Ciprofloxacin

-• Indications for use: infectious diseases of the respiratory tract, skin, soft tissues, joints and bones, gastrointestinal tract, urinary tract.
+• Indications for use: infectious lesions of the respiratory tract, skin, soft tissues, joints and bones, gastrointestinal tract, urinary tract.
 Effective in scarlet fever, purulent-inflammatory processes, sepsis and in the treatment of infections in cancer patients.

 1. Ampiox